nrupatunga/PY-GOTURN/README.md

 # PY-GOTURN
 This is the python implementation of GOTURN

 NOTE:: Still in development phase!!
-Funcionalities will be added in few weeks.
+Functionalities will be added in few weeks.